 You will need to register in Aplia only once.
 After the registration process is complete, you will not need to enter the course key again.
 For technical problems or problems signing in, please contact Aplia by clicking the Aplia Support link at the top right and bottom right of any Aplia page.

 Once more for emphasis: Enroll in Aplia now; pay later if you wish.
 Your first graded assignments are due the first weekend and they cannot be made up later.
 You have been warned.

 See “Course Requirements: Online quizzes,” below, for further information on what you’ll do with Aplia, how I grade it, policy for missed assignments, etc.

-Facebook: This term for the first time we’ll also have a Facebook group.
+Facebook: We’ll also have a Facebook group.
 This group is for the use of students enrolled in my sections of micro principles this fall.
 Members may use it as they see fit for course purposes.
 Please stick to course business and economics.
 Please be courteous and helpful to one another.
-Here is its address: https://www.facebook.com/groups/MicroHBfall2013/.
+Here is its address: https://www.facebook.com/groups/412702185526955/.
 At your first convenience, please send me a request to join this group.